 Editor's Tip: Create a tabletop vignette by arranging three or more Santa-embellished votive holders on a clear-glass plate or shallow dish.
-Surround the votives with golden jingle bells, tiny ornaments, decorative Christmas candies, or colorful lightbulbs.
+Surround the votives with gold jingle bells, tiny ornaments, decorative Christmas candies, or colorful lightbulbs.

 Trim your tree with the classic Santa image depicted in The Night Before Christmas.
 To make the tiny book ornament, print and cut out the book-front image, available below.
-Glue to the right side of a 6x4-inch piece of solid-color cardstock; fold cardstock in half to make a 3x4-inch card.
+Glue to the right-hand side of a 6x4-inch piece of solid-color cardstock; fold cardstock in half to make a 3x4-inch card.
 Fold four pieces of 6x4-inch parchment paper in half.
 Glue crease of each piece to inside center of folded cardstock to resemble pages.
 Glue a narrow ribbon loop to inside crease for hanger.

 Editor's Tip: Replicate this look with your favorite holiday image.
 Choose a vintage image or copyright-free graphic, and follow the ornament instructions.
 Images with the appearance of a book cover work best.

-Store your holiday snacks in a festive Santa Claus container.
+Store your holiday goodies in a festive Santa Claus container.
 Cut scrapbooking paper into the following shapes: a mustache, a hatband, and a Santa hat.
 Adhere the cutouts to the top of a large flat plastic container using a glue stick.
-Using crafts glue, attach a cotton ball at the tip of the hat and a group of cotton balls underneath the mustache to create a beard.
+Using crafts glue, attach a cotton ball to the tip of the hat and a group of cotton balls underneath the mustache to create a beard.
 Fill the container with cheese puffs or another favorite Christmas snack.

 These darling Santa Claus and Rudolph finger puppets are sure to please a young audience this Christmas.
 To make Santa, wrap a rectangular piece of red felt around a dime coin wrapper; glue in place.
-Add shorter layer of red felt for Santa's coat, gluing at the top and making a slit in the front as shown.
-Cut small pieces of white and black felt for his collar, coat trim, belt and button; adhere the pieces using crafts glue.
+Add a shorter layer of red felt for Santa's coat, gluing at the top and making a slit in the front as shown.
+Cut small pieces of white and black felt for his collar, coat trim, belt, and button; adhere the pieces using crafts glue.
 Glue a wooden bead (available at crafts stores) to the top of the coin wrapper; let dry.
 Attach a piece of white pipe cleaner for Santa's beard and a cut out for his mustache.
 Draw Santa's eyes onto the wooden bead.
 Sew a hat using red and white felt and a white pom-pom, and glue the hat to the top of Santa's head.